stefenphelps/stefenphelps.com/src/pages/blog/how-to-make-a-modal-popup-custom-module-in-hubspot.md

 ---
-title: 'How To Make a Modal Popup Custom Module in Hubspot'
+title: 'How To Make a Modal Popup Custom Module in HubSpot'
 description: "If you're familiar with Wistia, you've seen their cool modal window video embeds where the video plays in an overlay on top of the web page (also known as a lightbox popover).
 Modal windows are great for adding extra content on a page that would normally take up a large amount of space."
 publishDate: '2015-04-09'
 categories: